- No products in the cart.

 Vintage Girdles for Men

 Men have worn girdles since Victorian times, although for much of the past century it has not been seen as ‘socially acceptable’ so men who wear girdles had been ‘closeted’.
 Now times have changed and many males admit to wearing them for control, comfort or just because they like the feel of them.
-Judging by the calls we get, vintage styles seem to be very popular with cross-dressers as they ‘hug’ the waist to thigh area tightly so can keep a pair of hip pads and / or padded briefs worn to enhance feminine shape firmly in place.
+Judging by the calls we get, vintage style lingerie seems to be very popular with cross-dressers as they ‘hug’ the waist to thigh area tightly so can keep a pair of hip pads and / or padded briefs worn to enhance feminine shape firmly in place.

 When buying panty or full length girdles for men, to get the correct size measure the waist and deduct 1-2″ for a good firm fit.
 The waistband should be tight enough not to allow slip-down and the fabric itself should not have too much stretch so there is no bagginess on the hips.
 For men wearing padding the fabric is not so important as their hips will be more ‘womanly’.